stuartp44/pymbrewclient/README.md

 `pymbrewclient` is a Python library and CLI tool for interacting with Minibrew's API.
 It provides both programmatic access and a command-line interface for fetching brewery and session information.

+## Disclaimer

+This project is an independent, community-driven tool and is **not affiliated with, endorsed by, or supported by Minibrew**.
+It is developed and maintained by independent contributors.

+## Requirements

+This library will **only work** if you have access to Minibrew's Pro Portal subscription.

 ---

 ## Features